 Despite a last ditch effort by a city councilmember, Berkeley’s Willard Pool is scheduled to shut today, Wednesday June 30.
-(Watch the slideshow above to see views of the pool on its last day.
-Click on “captions” for information on the pool.)

 The City Council on Tuesday voted down a plan put forward by Gordon Wozniak to keep the pool open by diverting payments from employee health club benefits to the to the pool.
 The proposal, suggested to Wozniak by George Beier, President of the Willard Neighborhood Association, would have infringed on union contracts.

 The mood at Willard Pool was somber on Tuesday, as swimmers grappled with the realization that the facility would soon be shuttered.

 “It leaves us without a wonderful resource,” said Carolyn Kolka, who has been swimming three or four times a week at the pool for 30 years.
 “It’s so sad.
 Every year, we fight for it, we have swim-a-thons, and this year, we lost.”